-The Perennial is our most popular model.
-The profiled wood body has 9/16″ brass end fittings with a 1″ center.
+The Perennial has a profiled wood body with 9/16″ brass end fittings and a 1″ center.
 Far right shows a natural finish with the ball cup inverted for free standing use.

 Immediate right shows the stick as it is most often used, with just the ball grip.
 The finish is our stock Early American stain with gloss clear coat.

 Insets shows the ball grip and pin option for temporary turf placement.

 At left shows the Tradition in exotic hardwood.
 Similar to the Perennial in shape but a bit stronger, for clubs with a more aggressive player base.
 Exotic hardwoods are left natural or protected with a low gloss penetrating sealer.